AnonymousAuthor0856/TransLibEval/README.md

 *Stage A.1(search query generation)*

-> Analyze the following code snippet written in Python, and generate a single, concise, and well-formed question that summarizes the translation requirements of this code into Java.
+> Analyze the following code snippet written in {src}, and generate a single, concise, and well-formed question that summarizes the translation requirements of this code into {tgt}.
 The question should:\n
 > 1. Be a simple sentence.\n
 > 2. Avoid including the original code snippet directly.\n
 > 3. Clearly describe the key functionality or purpose of the code that needs to be translated.\n